The Future of Liberty

 Mitch Daniels (00:00:17):

 Greetings everyone and welcome to the latest edition of The Future of Liberty Podcast, a production of the Liberty Fund here in Indianapolis, Indiana.
 An organization devoted for 60 years to the protection and the promotion of the freedoms we cherish as Americans.
-And today's guest is someone I've looked forward to avidly joining us for one of these conversations.
-David Keene is unique in my judgment for several reasons- among the great figures who have championed the values and principles that we are gathered to discuss today.
-He's deeply steeped in the thought, the literature, the philosophy of what we think of as conservative thought, but he's also been a skilled, practical politician, sought after and active in campaigns of people who sought to advance those principles.
+Today's guest is someone I’ve looked forward to avidly joining us for one of these conversations.
+David Keene is unique in my judgment for several reasons.
+He is among the great figures who have championed the values and principles that we are gathered to discuss today.
+He's deeply steeped in the thought, literature, and philosophy of what we think of as conservative thought, but he's also been a skilled, practical politician who is sought after and active in campaigns of people who want to advance those principles.
 His experience in conservative thought and politics spans almost the entire post-war era.
-He is known as we're about to discuss almost every one of consequence in that movement.
+He is known, as we’re about to discuss, almost every one of consequence in that movement.
 He led the American Conservative Union for 27 years, something like that.
 The original conservative organization formed way back in the fifties or sixties.
 And then finally, David, very unusually, has maintained through that whole extraordinary career, personal respect and friendships with people across the spectrum, including those with whom we might disagree the most strenuously.
-So really nobody will have on this set of programs, I think has more to offer, more to say than my friend David Keene.
+So really nobody will have on this set of programs, has more to offer, more to say, than my friend David Keene.
 Thanks for coming.

 David Keene (00:02:11):